qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Motivated reasoning**: when they does not want to accept contradictory evidences, they may make up and believe low-probability assumptions to explain the evidence in a way that follows the original belief.

-Example: In a failing relationship, a person might attribute their partner's distant behavior to work stress or other external factors, rather than accepting the possibility that their partner's feelings have changed.

 **With confirimation bias, more information increases confidence, but doesn't lead to better understanding**.

 > If you don't have an opinion, resist the pressure to have one.